Ambassador Kwon Young-Dae

-Ambassador Kwon Young-Dae is the current Ambassador of the Republic of Korea to Kenya.
-Alongside Kenya, he is also accredited to Somalia, Comoros and Mauritius.
-He has been around for 3 years.
-From serving in USA, Iran, Germany, Brazil and now in Kenya, he has a lot of diplomacy experience under his belt.
-Mark you he is also a family man and plays golf to unwind.
-The Bridge’s Chief interviewer Ms. Daisy Jemutai paid him a visit at the Embassy offices in Westlands, Nairobi where the two had an interesting interview session.
-It follows;
+Amb.
+Kwon Young-Dae is the current Ambassador of the Republic of Korea to Kenya.
+Alongside Kenya he is accredited to Somalia, Comoros and Mauritius.
+He has served for 3 years.
+His career spans from serving in the US, Iran, Germany, Brazil and now in Kenya.
+We paid him a visit and this is what he had to say.

 So, who is Ambassador Kwon Young-Dae?